Cilantro Chimichurri Sauce (Whole30, Vegan)

 Cilantro chimichurri sauce is going to become one of your favorite condiments!

-This healthy herby sauce is ready in just 5 minutes and can bring so much flavor to any dish!
+This herby sauce is ready in just 5 minutes and can bring so much flavor to any dish!
 Serve over protein, veggies, eggs, potatoes or stirred into rice or quinoa for a flavorful side dish.

 Reasons to love this recipe